sstigler/SubRipForCocoa/README.md

 Usage
 -----

-Add “SubRip.xcodeproj” to your project (preferably into “Frameworks” to keep things tidy).

-In your target’s “Build Phases”:

-* Add Build Phase (+-button pull-down menu) > Copy Files
-* Destination: Frameworks
-* Change name to “Copy Frameworks” to keep things clean

-Add “SubRip.framework” to the following build phases (via the +-buttons):

-* “Target Dependencies”
-* “Link Binary With Libraries”
-* “Copy Frameworks” (created above)
+Import the project using [CocoaPods](http://www.cocoapods.org):

+    pod 'SubRipForCocoa', '~> 1.0'

-And finally add the header to your code:
+And add the header to your code:

-    #import <SubRip/SubRip.h>
+    #import <SubRipForCocoa/SubRip.h>